veroanalytic/66-days-of-data/log.md

   - Reviewed list methods like append() and insert()
   - Also learned about the enumerate function
 - ** putting a place holder here because I will resume studies after the gym :D
+- Got back from the gym and continued more through my review of lists
+  - practiced list methods such as remove(), sort(), passed keyword arguments within these methods like sort(reverse=True), to sort in descending order.
+  - Went over sequence data types: lists, strings, range objects returned by the range() function and tuples are considered sequence data types.
+Meaning they can be indexed, sliced, and used in for loops with len() or with in and not in operators.

 **Thoughts:**